alemar11/ios-watchos-tvos-macos-resources/README.md

 * [HJToast](https://github.com/himanshujoshi47/HJToast) - Toast messages for iOS.
 * [iOSNotificationBanner](https://github.com/loconsolutions/iOSNotificationBanner)
 * [iPopUp](https://github.com/BlueWonders/iPopUp) - iPopUp uses custom view, not UIPopover or AlertView.
 UIView contains a tableview.
 The project is simple, clean and easy to implement.
+* [KCustomAlert](https://github.com/krishnads/KCustomAlert) - Simple and easy alerts to use instead of default AlertController.
+Separate Xib is provided to customize as pr your need.
+Callbacks are easily handled by using Closures.
 * [KRAlertController](https://github.com/krimpedance/KRAlertController) - A colored alert view for your iOS.
 * [Loaf](https://github.com/schmidyy/Loaf) - A Swifty Framework for Easy iOS Toasts.
 * [LPSnackbar](https://github.com/luispadron/LPSnackbar) - A flexible and easy to use Snackbar control for iOS.